Legal Representation for Monmouth County Residents Seeking Divorce

 - The amount and source of monies used to pay for: improvements made to the property after the marriage; the periodic mortgage payments, sweat equity by a spouse to improve it;

-- Value of the real estate at the different stages (purchase, date of marriage, and date of separation)
+- The value of the real estate at various stages, including the date of purchase, the date of marriage, and the date of separation; and

 - The ability of one party to buy out the other party's interest.